wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 ### Web accessibility
 * Ensure that all control can be controled via keyboard
 * Feature integration ( page wide )
-	* Have the button to open up the conversation after and outside the main content of the page, unless it's going to be specific at the page content.
+	* Have the button to open up the conversation after and outside the main content of the page, unless it's going to be specific at the page content (to discuss).
 	* Add a "skip to conversion" in the skip navigation links
-	* The button should became static after the main content when the page footer became visible
+	* The button should become static after the main content when the page footer become visible (to discuss).
 * Feature integration (in page)
 	* Ensure the surrounding text introduce the conversation and provide the static form alternative version
 * Enhanced interface
-	* Can use CSS to have the button floating in the bottom-right, but this should be disabled in small screen
+	* Can use CSS to have the button floating in the bottom-right, but this should be reviewed in small screen.
-	* When activated, the screen reader user should be immediatly aware of both version and how he can switch between them
+	* When activated, there must be a way for a screen reader user to navigate through both versions and how they can switch between basic and enhanced.
 	* The conversion should be in a list or section.
 	* A skip link, after the input should be provided to jump in the past conservation.
 	* Ensure the interface contain all the necessary instruction, like how to modify what has been entered, etc...